securesystemslab/LLVM-MCA-Daemon/README.md

                ../
 ninja all
 ```
-For instance, if you build `multiarch-llvm-project` using the previous steps, _"/path/to/installed-llvm/lib/cmake/llvm"_ will be _"/path/to/multiarch-llvm-project/.build/lib/cmake/llvm"_.
+For instance, if you build `llvm-project` using the previous steps, _"/path/to/installed-llvm/lib/cmake/llvm"_ will be _"/path/to/llvm-project/.build/lib/cmake/llvm"_.

 Note that plugins under the `plugins` folder are not built by default.
 Please add `-DLLVM_MCAD_BUILD_PLUGINS=ON` if you want to build them.
 Here are some other CMake arguments you can tweak:
  - `LLVM_MCAD_ENABLE_ASAN`.
 Enable the address sanitizer.